PTC-CMC/Pore-Builder/README.md

 `Pore-Builder` is an [mBuild](http://mosdef-hub.github.io/mbuild/) recipe to build carbon slit pores and surfaces.
 Recipes are designed to be add-ons, allowing users to develop routines to initialize specific chemistries using mBuild.

+## Disclaimer
+Continuous integration pipelines on Azure are currently not working.
+The Azure organization for this project may have been inadvertently flagged due to attempts to cut down on abuse, such as crypto mining, in recent months.
+See: https://devblogs.microsoft.com/devops/change-in-azure-pipelines-grant-for-public-projects/.
+A ticket has been submitted to resolve this issue.

 ## Installation
 To install `Pore-Builder`, its dependencies must first be installed.
 It is recommended to do so through Conda by running the following commands: